hecrj/composable-form/README.md

         |> Form.append rememberMeCheckbox
 ```

-Read [the `Form` module documentation][form-docs] to understand how this code works.
+Read the [`Form` module documentation][form-docs] to understand how this code works.

 [form-docs]: http://package.elm-lang.org/packages/hecrj/composable-form/latest/Form

-## Demo/Examples
+## Demo / Examples

 Try out the [live demo](https://hecrj.github.io/composable-form) and/or
 [check out the examples](examples/src/Page).

 ## Contributing / Feedback

 Feel free to fork and open issues or pull requests.
-You can also contact me (@hecrj) in the
+You can also contact me (@hecrj) on the
 [Elm Slack][elm-slack].

 [elm-slack]: https://elmlang.herokuapp.com